 30+ fun things to do in North Devon with kids

 Devon is a perfect destination for a family staycation with not one but two coastlines, dozens of family attractions and some idyllic places to stay.
 If you have chosen to holiday in North Devon then you’re in for a treat.
-Whether you’re looking for a family theme park, dog-friendly beaches in Devon or wish to discover some of the area’s heritage then there’s plenty of things to do in North Devon with kids.
+Whether you’re looking for days out in North Devon, a family theme park, dog-friendly beaches in Devon or wish to discover some of the area’s heritage then there’s plenty of things to do in North Devon with kids.

 If you’d like to travel further afield and are wondering what to do in Devon check out my tried and tested family days out in Devon to the East and South as well as the North.
-I’ve also got the inside story on some of Devon’s lesser known beaches.
-And if you are unlucky enough to visit on a rainy day then I have some more ideas for things to do on wet days in South Devon.
+If you’re planning a full family holiday then take a look at our guide to staying in North Devon or my big guide to holidays in Devon for families.

 But without further ado, here’s some fantastic places to visit in Devon to add to your holiday bucket list for the north of the county:

-Things to do near Bideford – family attractions
+Things to do near Bideford – North Devon attractions for families

 1. The Big Sheep – a North Devon theme park